 19. Visit the Bourse

 This beautiful building is one of the most popular sights in Brussels.
-It’s a great place to visit for history buffs, art lovers, and anyone who has an interest in architecture.
+It’s a great place for history buffs, art lovers, and architecture enthusiasts.
 The Bourse is a building that houses many different museums, galleries, and educational exhibitions.

-You can also take a look around by yourself – just walk around freely inside the dome or up into any part of it that catches your eye (there are no restrictions).
+You can also look around by yourself – walk around freely inside the dome or into any part that catches your eye (there are no restrictions).

-There are plenty of places where you can get lost within these walls so make sure you have enough time if visiting during busy hours when crowds tend to gather at certain spots like near statues/statuesque features like staircases which lead up towards large windows looking out onto modern skyscrapers nearby.
+There are plenty of places where you can get lost within these walls, so make sure you have enough time to visit during busy hours when crowds gather at certain spots like statues/statuesque features like staircases that lead up towards large windows looking out onto modern skyscrapers nearby.

 Yeah, you can tell I’ve fought crowds here before.